-The board may employ education associates or other instructional support personnel to assist licensed personnel in non-teaching duties, including, but not limited to:

-- managing and maintaining records, materials and equipment; - attending to the physical needs of children; and - performing other limited services to support teaching duties when such duties are determined and directed by the teacher.

-Education associates who hold a teaching certificate are compensated at the rate of pay established for their position as an education associate.
+on associates or other instructional support personnel to assist licensed s, including, but not limited to: managing g and ma intaining records, materials and equipment; attending to the physical needs of children; and performing other limited services to support teaching duties when such duties are determined an directed by the teacher. a teaching certificate are compensated at the rate of pay established for their ite.
 It is the responsibility of the principal to supervise education associates.

-Legal Reference: Iowa Code §§ 279.8; 280.3, .14 (2009).
+Legal Refer rence: Iowa Code §§ 279.8; 280.3, .14 (2009).
 281 I.A.C.
 12.4(9); .5(9).

-Cross Reference: 411.2 Classified Employee Qualifications, Recruitment, Selection
+Cross Refer rence: 411.2 Classified Employee Qualifications, Recruitment, Selection